iShuchi/customize-linux/README.md

 **NOTE:** `<leader>` is `Space`.

-I've choosen to not go with NvChad's keybindings and rather use the ones which I've made being inspired from VS Code keybindings.
+I've chosen to not go with NvChad's keybindings and rather use the ones which I've made being inspired from VS Code keybindings.
 Use `<leader>+ch` to see complete set of keybindings.